-Nicoise salad is an awesome low carb dinner or lunch on its own with plenty of protein from the eggs and tuna.
-Add a baguette and press it with weights overnight and it is perfect Summer lunch.
-A French classic, Nicoise salad is full of flavor and nutrition, and using these ingredients to make a “Pressed Nicoise on Baguette” adds a bit more substance with a rustic bread.Jump to Recipe
+Nicoise salad is an awesome low carb meal on its own with plenty of protein from the eggs and tuna.
+Add a baguette and press it with weights overnight and it is a perfect Pan Bagnat (pressed tuna sandwich).
+A French classic, Nicoise salad is full of flavor and nutrition, and can readily go from a substantial low carb dinner salad to a sandwich that doesn’t get soggy at your next picnic.

 Basically a pan bagnat is a nicoise tuna salad pressed between two slices of a baguette spread with garlic and oil.
 It is usually left in the fridge long enough for the olive oil, lemon juice and garlic to soak into the bread and bring all the flavors together.